 This versatile product opens up the possibility to explore, understand and enjoy an emerging tactile diagram that develops under your fingertips.

 The motorised drawing arm (MDA) is a sophisticated add-on for the TactiPad drawing board.
 It opens up new use cases for the creation of tactile graphics in educational, professional and recreational settings.

-For operation under various circumstances the MDA has several connectivity options such as: USB, a WiFi hotspot or connecting to a (wireless-)network.
+For operation under various circumstances the MDA has several connectivity options such as: USB, a WiFi hotspot or connecting to a (wireless-) local network.

 Once a WiFi connection is established between a mobile phone, a tablet or a computer and the MDA, the built-in interface is accessible with a browser.

 On the page Examples and Interactive an existing image can be selected for immediate sketching.
 More images can be created with the TactileView software or with one of the numerous third party programs.

 The users of the MDA can also establish their community of designers to help out with the creation of personalised images.
 The (detailed) description provided by the users, is the input for the designers to work with.

 Knowing all about How to operate and configure the MDA will increase the reward for its versatility and simplicity.

 The functionality built on top of the technical specifications prove that the MDA/TactiPad/TactileView combination takes a unique position in the range of products for creating and exploring tactile graphics.

 If you are curious about the history of the MDA, check our Design Archive.